spackows/CASCON-2021_Processing_video/README.md

 **Link:** [Translate-audio.ipynb](https://github.com/spackows/CASCON-2021_Processing_video/blob/main/notebooks/Translate-audio.ipynb)

-We generate our videos in English, embed video captions in our product documentation in HTML tables, and then send the HTML to be translated by (human) professional translators.
+We generate our videos in English, embed video captions in our product documentation (eg. in HTML tables), and then send the documentation to be translated by (human) professional translators.

 This Python notebook demonstrates reading [a sample HTML table](https://github.com/spackows/CASCON-2021_Processing_video/blob/main/sample-product-video/product_video_French.html) containing French video captions and then synthesizing audio for the captions using Watson Text to Speech.